Gattaca (1997)

 advance in the Real-World, the film benefited from renewed interest.
 The

-glowed in the dark in 2013.
+dark in 2013.
 Goats that lactate spider silk in 2015.
-That same
+That same year,

-year, Bioengineered mice ran mazes faster the (ahem) “Faith-Births,” though there
+Bioengineered mice ran mazes faster the (ahem) “Faith-Births,” though there

 in 2010 covering a process with the